danlooo/dggs-data-spec/dggs-data-spec.md

 # Coordinate conversion

-Coordinate conversions are a sequence of bijective functions describing how to convert WGS84 geographical coordinates to DGGS array coordinates (positions) and vice versa.
+Coordinate conversions are a sequence of bijective functions describing how to convert (EPGS:4326, WGS 84) geographical coordinates to DGGS array coordinates (positions) and vice versa.
 Forward and backward coordinate conversion result in DGGS array coordinates and geographical coordinates, respectively.

 ```mermaid